iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/7sem/theory_of_machanism_and_machine_ii.md

-# Syllabus

-## THEORY OF MECHANISM AND MACHINE II

-**Course Objectives:**

-* To provide basic concept for the dynamics response analysis of common machines and machine components.
-* To model a given system for a vibratory response.
-* To develop computer simulation and program for the dynamic response.

-**Course Outline:**

 1. **Engine Force Analysis (2 hours)**
    * Analytical Method for Velocity and Acceleration of the Piston and the Connecting Rod
    * Equivalent Dynamical System